-On March 24, 2014, the Council of the European Union (the "EU") adopted an EU Council Directive amending and broadening the scope of the requirements described above.
-The changes will expand the range of payments covered by the EU Savings Directive, in particular to include certain additional types of income payable on securities.
-The EU Savings Directive will also expand the circumstances in which payments that indirectly benefit an individual resident in a Member State must be reported.
+On March 24, 2014, the Council of the European Union adopted a Council Directive (the "Amending Directive") amending and broadening the scope of the requirements described above.
+The Amending Directive requires Member States to apply these new requirements from January 1, 2017, and if they were to take effect the changes would expand the range of payments covered by the Savings Directive, in particular to include additional types of income payable on securities.
+They would also expand the circumstances in which payments that indirectly benefit an individual resident in a Member State must be reported.
 This approach will apply to payments made to, or secured for, persons, entities or legal arrangements (including trusts) where certain conditions are satisfied, and may in some cases apply where the person, entity or arrangement is established or effectively managed outside of the EU.
-Member States are required to implement national legislation giving effect to these changes by January 1, 2016 (which national legislation must apply from January 1, 2017).